 Aspiration: Who do we want to be?

 Earn the reputation as the best place for academically ambitious students to achieve their potential and lead successful and fulfilling lives.

 Where will we play/focus?

-We will focus on understanding and meeting the needs of our students to help them solve complex problems, collaborate with diverse groups, live engaged lives, be resilient to failure, think for themselves, and be agents of change.
+We will focus on how our 21st century liberal education can help students solve complex problems, collaborate with diverse groups, live engaged lives, be resilient to failure, think for themselves, and be agents of change.

 What capabilities must be in place?